An Interesting Fact For The First Day Of Work

 Danny thought about and prepared:

-• An interesting fact about himself
+An interesting fact about himself

-• Two truths and a lie
+Two truths and a lie

-• His favorite movie
+His favorite food

-• And he even considered what his superpower would be if he could pick one.
+And he even considered what his superpower would be if he could pick one.

 Okay, this was it.
 Short Intro.
 Interesting Fact.
 Preparation, meet opportunity.
 Danny launched into his answers with confidence:

 "Hi Everyone, my name is Danny and I'm excited to meet and work with you all!
 I'm originally from the Great Plains and have spent 10 years working on both the customer-facing and business-facing sides of our industry.
-I love to collaborate and I'm looking forward to working with everyone!"
-Danny said, nailing his short intro just as he rehearsed it.
+I love to collaborate and I'm looking forward to meeting and working with y’all!"

 "And for my personal fact, um..."
-While Danny was practicing last night he thought it would be good to add the 'um' to his answer to make it seem more spontaneous, "Um, I've been to the Grand Canyon, twice!"
+While Danny was practicing last night he thought it would be good to add the 'um' to his answer to make it seem more spontaneous, "Um, well, I've been to the Grand Canyon, twice!"

 Danny breathed a sigh of relief.
 Interesting fact delivered.
 First impression made.
 He silently patted himself on the back.